 The Grand Canyon population has had a stable core of 11,500-12,000 adults in the Little Colorado River since 2008 (USFWS 2018).
 In addition to this core population, there are approximately 250 adults, several hundred juveniles and sub-adults distributed throughout the mainstem Colorado River, indicating reproduction (USFWS 2018).
 Finally, translocation efforts in the Little Colorado River and Havasu Creek expanded the range of the species to new habitats.
 In the lower basin, Humpback chub have high quality habitat, connectivity to mainstem habitats, and high genetic diversity.
 The key factors controlling this population are river flow, water temperature, food supply, and predation/competition.
-No humpback chub populations are known to occur on the Navajo Nation.
+The Little Colorado River, on the Navajo Nation and in Grand Canyon National Park, supports the largest and only known naturally spawning population of Humpback chub.

-The IWMP will not result in direct impacts to humpback chub since it does not propose any treatments for aquatic weed species.
-Indirect impacts to chub include increased turbidity during mechanical treatments and prescribed fire in the riparian areas upstream of their habitat on the

-Little Colorado River.
+The NNIWMP will not result in direct impacts to humpback chub or critical habitat since it does not propose any treatments for aquatic weed species.
+Indirect impacts to chub and critical habitat include increased turbidity during mechanical treatments and prescribed fire in the riparian areas upstream of their habitat on the Little Colorado River.
 Additional impacts from turbidity caused by mechanical impacts will be minimal and temporary.
 Pile burning and prescribed fire will require a site-specific burn plan and will be conducted 300 ft outside of the floodplain.
 The mitigation measures within riparian areas require erosion control measures to stabilize and limit erosion along bank lines.
 The Colorado and Little Colorado Rivers receive high sediment inputs following precipitation events, which is much greater than the estimated inputs from mechanical treatments.
 Also, this species evolved in high turbidity waters and will not likely be impacted by an increase in turbidity.
-Finally, long-term measures include planting native vegetation to stabilize soils and prevent noxious weed regrowth after weed treatments occur.
+Finally, long-term measures include planting native vegetation to stabilize soils and prevent noxious weed re-growth after weed treatments occur.

-Another indirect effect to humpback chub may occur from herbicide contamination from upstream treatments.
-However, only herbicides that are practically non-toxic to fish will be used within the riparian zone.
+An indirect effect on humpback chub and critical habitat from herbicide overspray would be discountable with the following herbicide buffers.
+Only herbicides that are practically non-toxic to fish will be used within the riparian zone.
 Many of these herbicides will degrade as they moved downstream.
 Only aquatic formulations of 2,4-D, glyphosate, triclopyr and imazapyr will exclusively be used within 25 feet of the daily high-water mark.
-Herbicides that are practically non-toxic to fish and mollusks (White 2007) require a 25 feet (8 m) buffer from the daily high-water mark, including: aminopyralid, chlorsulfuron methyl, clopyralid, diflufenzopyr, imazapic, and thifensulfuronmethyl.
+Herbicides that are practically non-toxic to fish and mollusks (White 2007) require a 25 feet (8 m) buffer from the daily highwater mark, including: aminopyralid, chlorsulfuron methyl, clopyralid, imazapic, and thifensulfuron-methyl.
 Chlorsulfuron, imazapic, imazapyr, and herbicides have shown no risk to fish even if there is an accidental direct spray or spill to the aquatic habitat (BLM 2007).
-Non-aquatic approved and moderate to high aquatic toxicity herbicides (White 2007) require a 300 feet (90 m) buffer from the daily high-water mark.
+Nonaquatic approved and moderate to high aquatic toxicity herbicides (White 2007) require a 300 feet (90 m) buffer from the daily high-water mark.
 Only aquatic approved herbicides will be used for aerial applications by either fixed wing or rotary aircraft in riparian areas.
 All herbicide applications will follow required protection measures.
-Implementing these features will minimize herbicide exposure to such small levels that the effects would be immeasurable to the species or its habitat.
+Implementing these features will minimize herbicide exposure to such small levels that the effects would be immeasurable to the species or its critical habitat.
 The long-term benefits to habitat and critical habitat floodplain areas and its riparian vegetation include improved function, reduced erosion, and an improved invertebrate foodbase due to the return of the native riparian vegetation.